bmw-ece-ntust/multimedia-wireless-network/A1_sutdynote.md

 ### C. Keep slides simple
 To make the audience focus on what you said, your slide should be really simple.
 Start from scratch rather than using a boring and noisy template.
 Design should be consistent by using the same font and color palette of 2-3 colors.

-### D. Practice
-Rehearsal is critical for such a short presentation.
-You have no time to pause or collect your thoughts.

-While you are rehearsing, don't simply go over the material.
-Practice your tone, inflections, and body language in front of the mirror.
-Record yourself and see how you sound.

-> [!TIP]
-> Never read from your slides

 ### D. Introduce the point with flair, immediately
 Grab your audience's interest from the first sentence and don't let go.
 During a five-minute presentation, you have little time to build a case or draw them in.